grafana/writers-toolkit/docs/sources/write/markdown-guide/index.md

 1. First

-   a.
-Write a sub-step.
+   1. Write a sub-step.

-   b.
-Write another sub-step.
+   1. Write another sub-step.

-   c.
-Write yet another sub-step.
+   1. Write yet another sub-step.

-2. Second
+1. Second
-3. Third
+1. Third

 When writing paragraphs as list entries, you must use proper indentation.
 Each line in the entry must have three spaces before the first word.